A Survey of Zero-shot Generalisation in Deep Reinforcement Learning: Discussion And Future Work

 \subsection{Generalisation Beyond Zero-Shot Policy Transfer}

 This survey focuses on zero-shot policy transfer.
-We believe this problem setting is a reasonable one that captures many challenges relevant for deploying RL systems.
+We believe this problem setting is a reasonable one that captures many challenges relevant to deploying RL systems.
 However, there are many important scenarios where zero-shot generalisation is impossible, or the assumptions can be relaxed.
 We will want to move beyond zero-shot policy transfer if we are to use RL effectively in a wider variety of scenarios.

-The most sensible way of relaxing the zero-shot assumption is to move into a continual RL \citep[CRL]{khetarpalContinualReinforcementLearning2020} setting: future RL systems will likely be deployed in scenarios where the environment is constantly changing, such that the system needs to adapt continually to these changes.
-Making progress on this setting will require benchmarks, and we agree with \citep{khetarpalContinualReinforcementLearning2020} that there are not enough good benchmarks for CRL\@.
-Most benchmarks do not enable testing all the different attributes desired of CRL methods, although \citep{powersCORABenchmarksBaselines2021a} is a good first step.
-New benchmarks for CRL would also be excellent as benchmarks for zero-shot generalisation, especially if these benchmarks introduce new environments.
+The most sensible way of relaxing the zero-shot assumption is to move into a continual RL \shortcite[CRL]{khetarpalContinualReinforcementLearning2020} setting: future RL systems will likely be deployed in scenarios where the environment is constantly changing, such that the system needs to adapt continually to these changes.
+Making progress on this setting will require benchmarks, and we agree with \shortciteA{khetarpalContinualReinforcementLearning2020} that there are not enough good benchmarks for CRL\@.
+Most benchmarks do not enable testing all the different attributes desired of CRL methods, although \shortciteS{powersCORABenchmarksBaselines2021a} CORA is a good first step.
+New benchmarks for CRL would also be excellent as benchmarks for ZSG, especially if these benchmarks introduce new environments.
 We expect that methods built for domain generalisation in RL might be suitable in CRL, as the continual learning setting can be conceptualised as one in which the domain that tasks are within changes over time.
-This is in contrast to benchmarks that evaluate generalisation to levels sampled from the same distribution as during training, such as OpenAI Procgen \citep{cobbeLeveragingProceduralGeneration2020}.
-Hence, we recommend work on building new CRL benchmarks, to make progress on CRL and zero-shot generalisation together.
+This is in contrast to benchmarks that evaluate generalisation to levels sampled from the same distribution as during training, such as OpenAI Procgen \shortcite{cobbeLeveragingProceduralGeneration2020}.
+Hence, we recommend work on building new CRL benchmarks, to make progress on CRL and ZSG together.